What to know about year-end bonus payroll

 Because of potential limitations around your pre-approved direct deposit amount, any bonus runs resulting in $100,000 or more in federal tax liability qualify for the IRS Next-Day Rules.
 In this event, the bonus payroll must be run with at least five (5) business days between the pay run and the check date to ensure funds are available on time.

-For example, if a bonus pay run that results in $100k+ in federal tax liability is to be paid by December 31st, it should have a check date of Friday, December 29, and should be processed at least six (6) business days prior in order to ensure that there are five (5) full business days between the submit date and the check date.
-Additionally, banks will be closed on Monday, December 25th.
-This means you must complete the run no later than December 20th.
+For example, if a bonus pay run that results in $100k+ in federal tax liability is to be paid by December 31, it should have a check date of Wednesday, December 31, and should be processed by Monday, December 22, in order to ensure that there are five (5) full business days between the submit date and the check date.
+Additionally, banks will be closed on Wednesday, December 25th.
+This means you must complete the run no later than December 22nd.

 This allows time to properly draft the funds and remit the tax payment.
 If you cannot provide enough time for OnPay to draft the funds, you may be required to wire those funds to OnPay or deposit the taxes with the IRS directly.